-WHO honors Henrietta Lacks, a Black American whose cells, taken without consent, were used in vaccine research
+WHO honors Henrietta Lacks, a Black American whose cells were taken without consent and used in vaccine research

 For decades since, Lacks’s cells, known medically as “HeLa cells” — from the first two letters of her first and last names — have been used and commercialized by the science community across the globe.

-HeLa cells have contributed to nearly 75,000 studies, according to the WHO, and paved the way for advancements of lifesaving vaccines such as HPV, which protects against cervical cancer, the disease that killed her.
+HeLa cells have contributed to approximately 75,000 studies, according to the WHO, and paved the way for advancements of lifesaving vaccines such as HPV, which protects against cervical cancer, the disease that killed her.

 However, the WHO acknowledged that her legacy was laced with “inequity” and expressed hope that Lacks’s growing international recognition would go toward “rectifying unjust disparities in global health.”